"Rate Lock" and other Ways to Get a Lower Interest Rate

 Locking It In

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer ones usually costing more.
-You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would have with a shorter span of time
+While there are several lengths of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
+You can get a longer period for your lock, but in choosing this option, will most likely have a higher interest rate than you would have with a shorter rate lock period

-There are other ways to get a reduced rate, besides agreeing to a shorter rate lock period.
-A bigger down payment will get you a reduced interest rate, since you are starting out with a good deal of equity.
-You can pay points to bring down your rate for the life of the loan, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
-You'll pay more initially, but you will come out ahead, especially if you keep the loan for the full term.
+There are more ways to get a low rate, besides agreeing to a shorter rate lock period.
+A bigger down payment will result in a lower interest rate, since you will have a good deal of equity from the beginning.
+You can pay points to reduce your interest rate over the term of the loan, meaning you pay more initially.
+For a lot of people, this is a good option..

 Got a Question?